 If it was evidence that you were waiting for, Chasing Ice brings that to you.

 When it comes to climate change, melting glaciers is not something that can be taken casually.
-Not when it will cause at least a 70 cm to 80 cm rise in sea levels across the world by 2200.
+Not when it will cause at least a 70 cm to 80 cm rise in sea levels.
 This, in turn, might result in mass migration of coastal people and eventually cities like Mumbai, New York might even get submerged.

-While climate change has caused droughts and floods in many areas, big companies like PepsiCo, seemed unaffected by it.
+While climate change has caused droughts and floods in many areas, these companies seemed unaffected by it.
 Even at the peak of the 2007 drought in North Carolina, PepsiCo operations were in full swing.
-An estimate of 400,000 gallons of municipal water was used up and sold back to the community it was taken from when the water scarcity was at its peak.

 5. Everything’s Cool: